JenniferHoffman71/qplatform/README.md

-Global Risk Intelligence Inc. (GRI) and Qlytics are pleased to provide the following response to RFI Number: 70SBUR19I00000038.
+Team GRI is composed of Global Risk Intelligence Inc. (GRI) and Trident, Inc..
+We are very pleased to provide the following response to RFI Number: 70SBUR19I00000038.
+Our partnership arises from the need to guarantee the US Citizenship and Immigrations Services (USCIS) Office of Information Technology the  maximum possible benefit in terms of offering experience, Risk Management, Internal Controls, Technology, Artificial Intelligence and Machine Learning  competencies and professionalism  including projects within US governmental agencies.
+We would like to offer our expertise in offering Risk and Security Artificial Intelligence and Machine Learning that promotes the overall efficiency, effectiveness, accountability and integrity of the agency’s work.

 Information provided within this repository outlines details on the Qlytics AI Development Platform, an overview on how the Qlytics Platform streamlines the AI/ML development process and how the platform meets and exceeds the governments requirements to;
 1. Automate the use of AI/ML